 If you wish to make a donation, please send us a check made out to Denver Catholic Worker House and mailed to Anna Koop, 1023 26th Street, Denver, CO 80205.
 We are no longer using PayPal and apologize to those of you who found that means of contributing convenient.

-We are part of a much larger movement called The Catholic Worker Movement, which was founded in 1933 by Dorothy Day and Peter Maurin in New York City.
-There are over 200 Catholic Worker Communities across the globe.
-To find out more about the movement, or to see a directory of Catholic Worker Farms, Houses of Hospitality, Soup Kitchens, and Community Spaces go to http://www.catholicworker.org.
+We are part of a much larger movement called the Catholic Worker Movement, which was founded in 1933 by Dorothy Day and Peter Maurin in New York City.
+There are over 200 Catholic Worker communities across the globe.
+To find out more about the movement, or to see a directory of Catholic Worker communities, houses of hospitality, soup kitchens and farms, go to http://www.catholicworker.org.

 Looking for the Denver Catholic Worker Soup Kitchen?
 They function separately from the house.
 To contact them please go to http://www.denvercatholicworkersoupkitchen.com.